rgutmen/VolumePercentage/README.md

   <img src="https://github.com/rgutmen/VolumePercentage/blob/master/resources/VP_1.png" />
 </p>

-* Color parameters
+* Colour parameters
-  * First Quarter: Volume bar color, when the value is less than a quarter from the previous bar. => PV * (1/4) > CV
+  * First Quarter: Volume bar colour, when the value is less than a quarter from the previous bar. => PV * (1/4) > CV
-  * Second Quarter: Volume bar color, when the value is less than a second quarter and higher than a quarter from the previous bar. => (PV * (1/4)) < CV < (PV * (2/4))
+  * Second Quarter: Volume bar colour, when the value is less than a second quarter and higher than a quarter from the previous bar. => (PV * (1/4)) < CV < (PV * (2/4))
-  * Third Quarter: Volume bar color, when the value is less than a third quarter and higher than second quarter from the previous bar. => (PV * (2/4)) < CV < (PV * (3/4))
+  * Third Quarter: Volume bar colour, when the value is less than a third quarter and higher than second quarter from the previous bar. => (PV * (2/4)) < CV < (PV * (3/4))
-  * Fourth Quarter: Volume bar color, when the value is less than a fourth quarter and higher than third quarter from the previous bar. => (PV * (3/4)) < CV < (PV * (4/4))
+  * Fourth Quarter: Volume bar colour, when the value is less than a fourth quarter and higher than third quarter from the previous bar. => (PV * (3/4)) < CV < (PV * (4/4))
     * Current Volume: CV
     * Previous Volume: PV
-  * Color bullish candle: When the volume is above the value assigned by the user, and the candle is bullish.
-The candle and the volume bar are painted with this color selected.
+  * Colour bullish candle: When the volume is above the value assigned by the user, and the candle is bullish.
+The candle and the volume bar are painted with this colour selected.
-  * Color bearish candle: When the volume is above the value assigned by the user, and the candle is bearish.
-The candle and the volume bar are painted with this color selected.
+  * Colour bearish candle: When the volume is above the value assigned by the user, and the candle is bearish.
+The candle and the volume bar are painted with this colour selected.

 * Parameters
   * Percentage: Is the volume increment (in percentage, for example: 30, it means 30% of the volume)
+  * RightBottom corner separation: is the amount of 'tabs' (Tab Key) to separate the 'percentage' (for every candle bar) from the right border.

 ## How it works?